-Wars are not all about battles.
+Wars are not just about battles.
 The Civil War plunged all of Kentucky society into conflict at the national, sectional, state, community, and family levels.

 By their choice or through harsh circumstance, women found themselves in new roles, some of them unimaginable just a few years before.
-Not only did they take sole responsibility for homes, farms and business, they also sought outside employment as nurses or factory workers, voiced political opinions as they protested the lack of food and goods, and expanded the footprint of the already female charitable domain by hosting benevolent events or prayer groups to keep morale up.
+Not only did they take sole responsibility for homes, farms and businesses, they also sought outside employment as nurses or factory workers, voiced political opinions as they protested the lack of food and goods, and expanded the footprint of the already female charitable domain by hosting benevolent events or prayer groups to keep up morale.

-This national event gave women the opportunity to take on new responsibilities, but they would still fight for their own equality for years to come.
-The Civil War governor’s papers do not contain many letters from women to the executive office, partly because it was not representative of women to write to them.
-The documents highlighted in this lesson are a selection of “typical” letters to the governor, but not representative of “typical” writings of women in the 19th century.
+The Civil War gave women the opportunity to take on new responsibilities, but they still fought for their own equality for years to come.
+The Kentucky Civil War governor’s papers do not contain many letters from women to the executive office, partly because women did not usually write to governors.
+The documents highlighted in this lesson are a selection of “typical” letters to the governor, but do not represent “typical” writings of women in the 19th century.
 As a group, they show transitions in rights available to women and their involvement with government throughout the war years.

 - Commonwealth of Kentucky v.
 Sally E. Grant, Warrant